-If you're skeptical about Bitcoin, good.
-You should be.
-Anything involving money deserves scrutiny, and the crypto space has given people plenty of reasons to be cautious.
+Skepticism about Bitcoin is reasonable.
+Anything involving money deserves scrutiny, and the crypto space has given you plenty of reasons to be cautious.

-This page addresses the most common concerns people have about Bitcoin: honestly, without sugarcoating, and without dismissing the real risks.
+This page covers the most common concerns about Bitcoin with straight answers.
 Some of these concerns are valid.
-Some are based on outdated information.
-All of them deserve a straight answer.
+Some rely on outdated information.
+All of them deserve an honest response.

 "Isn't Bitcoin a scam?"

-This is the most common concern, and it's understandable.
-The crypto space is filled with scams: fake tokens, Ponzi schemes, celebrity-endorsed pump-and-dumps, and exchanges that disappear overnight with people's money.
-If your impression of "crypto" comes from headlines about FTX, Luna, or the latest meme coin rug pull, skepticism is the correct response.
+Understandable concern.
+The crypto space is full of scams: fake tokens, Ponzi schemes, celebrity-endorsed pump-and-dumps, and exchanges that vanish overnight with depositors' money.
+If your impression of "crypto" comes from headlines about FTX, Luna, or the latest meme coin rug pull, your skepticism is well-placed.

-But Bitcoin is not those things.
-Bitcoin is open-source software that has been running continuously since January 3, 2009.
+Bitcoin is different.
+Bitcoin is open-source software that has run continuously since January 3, 2009.
 It has no CEO, no company, no marketing department, and no venture capital backers.
-Its code is publicly auditable by anyone.
+Anyone can audit the code.
 Tens of thousands of computers worldwide run it independently.

-The distinction that matters: Bitcoin's protocol has never been compromised.
-The scams happen in the ecosystem built around crypto: shady exchanges, fraudulent tokens, and bad actors taking advantage of people who don't understand what they're buying.
-Bitcoin itself is more like an open protocol (like email or the internet) than a company or product.
+The key distinction: no one has ever compromised Bitcoin's protocol.
+The scams happen in the ecosystem around crypto, through shady exchanges, fraudulent tokens, and bad actors targeting buyers who don't understand what they're purchasing.
+Bitcoin itself works more like an open protocol (like email or HTTP) than a company or product.

-That said, you can absolutely lose money buying bitcoin.
-It's a volatile asset.
+You can absolutely lose money buying bitcoin.
+It is a volatile asset.
 But losing money on a volatile investment is not the same as being scammed.
-The network works exactly as advertised.
+The network works exactly as described in its code.

-The honest take: Bitcoin isn't a scam.
-But the broader crypto space is full of them.
-If you're going to participate, understanding the difference between Bitcoin and the thousands of other tokens is the most important first step.
-We'd recommend starting with What is Bitcoin? to understand how the protocol actually works.
+The honest take: Bitcoin is not a scam.
+The broader crypto space, however, is full of them.
+If you plan to buy bitcoin, learn the difference between Bitcoin and the thousands of other tokens first.
+Our guide What is Bitcoin? explains how the protocol works.

 "It's too volatile.
 I could lose everything."

-This concern is valid.
-Bitcoin is volatile, significantly more volatile than traditional assets like stocks or bonds.
-Let's look at the actual numbers.
+Valid concern.
+Bitcoin is volatile, significantly more volatile than stocks or bonds.
+Here are the actual numbers.

 Bitcoin has crashed 80%+ from its peak four separate times: